DR-FREKE/ai-summerizer-ext/README.md

      - Make the extension accessible to a global audience.
      - Use it as a language-learning tool by comparing translations.

 ---

-## 📖 **How to Use the Extension**

-1. **Install the Extension**:
-   - Download and install the extension from the Chrome Web Store.

-2. **Navigate to a YouTube Video**:
-   - Visit any YouTube video page and ensure the extension is active.

-3. **Access Features**:
-   - Use the extension panel to view timestamp summaries, key insights, recent comments, and the overall summary.

-4. **Upcoming Features** (Once Released):
-   - Engage in real-time chat by typing your queries in the chat interface.
-   - Translate AI responses by selecting your preferred language in the settings.

----